ryanegis/support-portal/docs/Configuration/Deployment Troubleshooting.md

 *  Select the __appropriate log level__ and click __Update__.
 *  Select the log level: `TRACE = highest amount of information`, `ERROR = Lowest amount of info`.
-*  Select whether the increased logging level should remain after restart.It is recommended to not keep DEBUG and TRACE levels for extended period.
+*  Select whether the increased logging level should remain after restart.
+It is recommended to not keep DEBUG and TRACE levels for extended period.
 *  Click __Update__.

 Here is a reference for Loggers :